GhostLyrics/scripted/README.markdown

 ## Additional notes

 * Use `--help` if you are unsure which parameters a script takes.
-* Use `--disable-os-check` to override the built-in specifications for which system a script is enabled.
+* Use `--disable-compatibility-check` to override the built-in specifications for which system a script is enabled.